- Assignment Type:

 - Time Commitment:

-Are you passionate about improving opportunities for young women?
-Do you have gender equality skills to share?
+Are you passionate about girls’ education?
+Do you have knowledge and skills in gender equality and social inclusion?

 Roles and Responsibilities